Children's Grief Awareness Week 2018 will run from 15-21 November with the theme #RememberWhen

-Children's Grief Awareness Week (16-22 November 2017) was a chance for us to come together to show our support for bereaved children across the UK.
-Organisations across the UK raised awareness of the grieving children in their community, and those supporting them.
+The Week is a chance for us to come together to show our support for bereaved children across the UK.
+Organisations across the UK will be raising awareness of the grieving children in their community, and those supporting them.

-We were delighted to team up with Grief Encounter to coordinate a whole week of activities.
-We were active on social media, helping people raise awareness in their area.
-People used the Week to show solidarity with children, young people and their families; raise awareness of their needs and how to help; and fundraise for their service.
+We are delighted to be teaming up with Grief Encounter to coordinate a whole week of activities.
+We will be active on social media, helping people raise awareness in their area.
+Local services can use the Week to show solidarity with children, young people and their families; raise awareness of their needs and how to help; and fundraise for their service.

-- Download our social media cards to send a message to children, young people or widowed parents
+- COMING SOON Download our social media cards to encourage children, young people and widowed parents to #RememberWhen

 - Invite your supporters to join our social media campaign

-- Ask your MP to support the Week by signing Early Day Motion 547
+- Ask your MP to support the week by tweeting a memory of someone important in their lives

-- Download the CGAWeek 2017 poster and tweet a picture of yourself with it
+- COMING SOON Download the Children’s Grief Awareness Week poster and tweet a picture of yourself with it

 - Download the logo for your publicity here

-- Run an awareness event, training session or young people’s group on the theme of #YoureNotAlone
+- Run an awareness event, training session or young people’s group on the theme of #RememberWhen

 - Tell us about anything you have planned